 Still, I sleep well at night because I know we are on the road to recovery.
 The outstanding 2016 Annual Information Statements are expected to be finalised in the coming weeks, quite a difficult feat after administration.
 The outstanding acquittals from a number of grants are also close to being finalised and we can expect a re-injection of grant money over the coming one to two months once this is completed.
 These funds will bolster our key service deliverables – commemorations, welfare and advocacy.

-We are in the good graces of the ACNC, with monthly updates provided demonstrating our steady progress on governance.
+We are working constructively with the ACNC, with monthly updates demonstrating our steady progress on improved governance.
 Our contracts and outgoing expenses are gradually being reviewed and rationalised in an effort to save money and re-direct funds to core services.
 Though the Deeds of Company Arrangements continue, we move slowly but surely toward their finalisation as we await the sale of property and other assets.

 All of this could not have been achieved without the support of members and sub-branches – thank you.
 That being said, my heroes are the staff and volunteers I see every day.
 Steve, Chris, Titch, Julie and Karen work with very little resources but a whole lot of passion to support veterans in need.
 Jill keeps this place running by paying the bills on time and finding more economical ways of doing business.
 Nel and Deirdre are often here past closing time and have recently worked extra hours to ensure the membership database was up-to-date so members are eligible to vote, battling against an ageing and broken membership system (which is being worked on as we speak).
 Ken is the face of the RSL, always at the front desk with a smile and helping hand and often assisted by the delightful Ron.